Bad3r/keepassxc-menu/README.md

 ## Usage

-Provide a config file at `~/.config/keepassxc-menu/config` which should contain at least `kpxc_database_path` variable.
+Provide a config file as either

+1. the first and only commandline argument to the script
+2. in `~/.config/keepassxc-menu/config`

 This is just a tcl file which will be sourced.
+This config file should at least contain the `kpxc_database_path` variable.
 The following variables may be defined:

 - `kpxc_database_path`: Path to the keepassxc database you intend to use.
 - `kpxc_menu`: A program accepting input in the same manner as `dmenu` would.